Kotlin/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST lines.size == 1 && lines[0] == ".".repeat(100_000) -->

-It starts 100K coroutines and, after a second, each coroutine prints a dot.
+It launches 100K coroutines and, after a second, each coroutine prints a dot.
 Now, try that with threads.
 What would happen?
 (Most likely your code will produce some sort of out-of-memory error)

 ### Coroutines are like daemon threads